 A recent controversy erupted when the Minister of State Jitendra Singh sought a debate on Article 370.
 Though he later said that he was misquoted, the Jammu and Kashmir Chief Minister Omar Abdullah said this on Twitter, “Mark my words & save this tweet – long after Modi Govt is a distant memory either J&K won’t be part of India or Art 370 will still exist.”

-What is your opinion – Should the government take a step to abolish the Article 370 or not?
+What is your opinion – was it right for the government to abolish Article 370 or not?